-On February 6, 2019, the Board approved a \$75.0 million capital budget for 2019 exclusive of corporate acquisitions and special projects with \$40.0 million allocated to the Trucking/Logistics segment, primarily to replace trucks, trailers and specialized equipment to support the operations of these Business Units, \$20.0 million allocated to the Oilfield Services segment to support growth at Envolve and Canadian Dewatering and \$15.0 million allocated to the Corporate Office mainly to expand our real estate holdings.
+On February 6, 2019, the Board approved a \$75.0 million capital budget for 2019 exclusive of corporate acquisitions and special projects with \$60.0 million allocated to our operating segments, primarily to replace trucks, trailers and specialized equipment to support their operations as well as capital to support growth at Envolve and Canadian Dewatering L.P. ("Canadian Dewatering") and \$15.0 million allocated to the Corporate Office mainly to expand our real estate holdings.

-Over the course of 2019 we invested a total of \$80.0 million on capital expenditures comprised of \$63.2 million for Rolling Stock and \$16.8 million for real property and facilities.
-The Trucking/Logistics segment had gross capital expenditures of \$44.4 million and dispositions of \$2.3 million for net capital expenditures of \$42.1 million in 2019.
-The majority of the capital invested in the Trucking/Logistics segment was to purchase trucks and trailers, as well as various pieces of operating equipment.
-The Oilfield Services segment had gross capital expenditures of \$18.5 million and dispositions of \$9.2 million for net capital expenditures of \$9.3 million in 2019.
-The majority of the capital invested in the Oilfield Services segment was to expand our disposal capacity and service offering to our customers at Envolve with the addition of a new disposal well.
-Capital was also allocated to meet strong customer demand by purchasing pumps at Canadian Dewatering and to acquire specialized equipment at Premay Pipeline.
-The majority of the dispositions related to the sale of older trucks, trailers and operating equipment.
-In addition, we transferred approximately \$4.7 million of trucks and trailers to the Trucking/Logistics segment from the Oilfield Services segment to improve asset utilization.
+Over the course of 2019 we invested a total of \$80.5 million on capital expenditures comprised of \$63.7 million for Rolling Stock and \$16.8 million for real property and facilities.
+The Less-Than-Truckload segment had gross capital expenditures of \$26.3 million and dispositions of \$1.1 million for net capital expenditures of \$25.2 million in 2019.
+The majority of the capital invested in the Less-Than-Truckload segment mainly consisted of trucks and trailers to support growth opportunities as well as replace some older less efficient equipment.
+The Logistics & Warehousing segment had gross capital expenditures of \$17.2 million and dispositions of \$1.5 million for net capital expenditures of \$15.7 million in 2019.
+The majority of the capital invested in the Logistics & Warehousing segment mainly consisted of trucks, trailers and various pieces of operating equipment to replace some older less efficient equipment.
+The Specialized & Industrial Services segment had gross capital expenditures of \$19.9 million and dispositions of \$9.4 million for net capital expenditures of \$10.5 million in 2019.
+The majority of the capital invested in the Specialized & Industrial Services segment was to expand our disposal capacity and service offering to our customers at Envolve with the addition of a new disposal well.
+Capital was also allocated to meet strong customer demand by purchasing pumps at Canadian Dewatering and to acquire specialized equipment at Premay Pipeline Hauling L.P. ("Premay Pipeline").
+We also acquired some trucks to support the AECOM ISD business acquired in 2018.
+In 2019, we continued with the sale of older equipment predominantly within the Specialized & Industrial Services segment.
+In addition, we transferred approximately \$4.7 million of trucks and trailers to the Logistics & Warehousing segment and the Less-Than-Truckload segment from the Specialized & Industrial Services segment to improve asset utilization.